carter-csyu/study/javascript/README.md

 - Functional class pattern
 - Factory class pattern
-- Prototype-based classes (o)
+- Prototype-based classes

   Here are the advantages over the functional pattern:

   - In the functional pattern, each object has its own copy of every method.
 We assign a separate copy of `this.sayHi = function() { ... }` and other methods in the constructor.
   - In the prototypal pattern, all methods are in `User.prototype` that is shared between all user objects.
 An object itself only store the data.

-  So the prototypal pattern is more memory-efficient.
+  **So the prototypal pattern is more memory-efficient.**

   ...But not only that.
 Prototypes allow us to setup the inheritance in a really efficient way.
   Built-in Javascript object all use prototypes.
 Also there's a special syntax construct: "class" that provides nice-looking syntax for them.